Tools and Utilities

 conditions.
 These cannot be corrected by conventional

-guiding because they occur at a much higher frequency than you can
+guiding because they occur at a much higher frequency than you

-typically even measure.
+can measure.
 Trying to correct for them with conventional

 guiding is often called "chasing the seeing" and usually leads to